2026 Garden and Art Spectacular Tour of Japan

 You will also visit the Photography Museum of an award-winning photographer, Shoji Ueda.

-You return to Kurashiki to have a casual local dinner tonight.
+You return to Okayama for a free evening tonight.

 Day 10: Imbe (Bizen)

-A minivan ride will take you to the small regional town of Imbe, which has been producing Bizen ceramic for some 1,000 years.
-Bizen-ware is still highly prized among pottery enthusiasts both in Japan and overseas.
+A minibus ride will take you to the small regional town of Imbe, which has been producing Bizen ceramics for some 1,000 years.
+Bizen ware is still highly prized among pottery enthusiasts both in Japan and overseas.
 Today you will;

 Potentially the biggest surprise of your trip awaits this afternoon.
-You hop on a ferry across Seto Inland Sea to an art island, Naoshima.
-This afternoon, you spend time at Ando Tadao Museum and the House Project.
+You hop on a ferry across the Seto Inland Sea to an art island, Naoshima.

 Tonight, you stay at a sublime Japanese style ryokan on the island and experience Japanese hospitality at its best!